Identifying Career and Employment

 a Commerce Degree, for example, where in the yellow pages will you look for

-job prospects.
+possible employment or career opportunities.
 Firstly, you would have

 identified your employment strengths and may want to target companies who